apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/ALTER TABLE_EN.md

             1) All columns in index must be written
             2) value is listed after the key column

-    6. Modify the properties of the table, currently supports modifying the bloom filter column and the colocate_with attribute.
+    6. Modify the properties of the table, currently supports modifying the bloom filter column, the colocate_with attribute and the dynamic_partition attribute.
         grammar:
             PROPERTIES ("key"="value")
         note: